AbalobiSA/data-validation-2/README.md

 ###Monitor Tests

+!!
+Monitor Tests Are Currently commented out and will not execute.

 Checks whether any records were recieved in the given timespan.
 This test will only be run if the day on which If no records are received the test will **FAIL** and no further monitor tests will be run.
 If any records are received the test will **PASS** and further tests are run on the records.